bbauska/meta-react-basics/README.md

-One of the advantages of development using components is that many developers can work on the same project without interfering with the code of other developers\' components.
+One of the advantages of development using components is that many developers can work on the same project without interfering with the code of other developers&apos; components.

 As you may recall, modern front-end web development revolves around the concept of creating standalone parts of the user interface, or UI for